I’m a professional decorator, but this week in lockdown I’ve been painting my own bedroom. I’ve been using Hanford & Green.

-Hanford and Green Acrylic Matt Review
+Hanford & Green Acrylic Matt Review

 So, let’s look at the acrylic matt.
 It’s marketed as “great opacity & durability.”
 Only time will tell about its durability claim.
 This is an interior durable emulsion for walls and ceilings.
 You can buy it in white, or any colour from Hanford and Green’s range.
-Touch dry in an hour, recoat after around 3 hours.
+Touch dry in an hour, recoat after around three hours.
 You can brush, spray or roll this paint.

 Hanford and Green Acrylic Satin Review

-Not everyone can or wants to mail order their paint 5 days before the job.
-What if you miss calculated the job and need 1 or 2.5lts to finish and have to wait 4 days for gear?
-HMG are in the same boat, fantastic paint!
+Not everyone can or wants to mail order their paint five days before the job.
+What if you miscalculated the job and need 1L or 2.5 litres to finish and have to wait four days for gear?
+HMG are in the same boat: fantastic paint!
 Have to order it because nowhere really sells it off the shelf!
 So it kind of pushes it to the back of your mind when pricing up jobs.
 However, that doesn’t change the fact the acrylic satin from Hanford & Green is mighty impressive.

 Hanford & Green Acrylic High Gloss Review